Welcome to today's edition of the Rush 24-7 podcast.

 I think they're going to be dead wrong.

-Uh I think that's this is this is another jump the shark moment, if you if you will.
+I think that this is another jump the shark moment, if you will.

-My sense is that when you people look at these crowds, you say, what the hell's going on?
+My sense is that when you people look at these crowds, you say, what the hell is going on?

 Say, how can our politicians and government allow tens of millions of foreigners into the country like this and not want to do anything about it?